lgrante/GraphForge/README.md

 - `tagName`: The tagName parameter indicates the HTML tag name of the target element that triggered the event.
 This can be useful when you want to perform different actions based on the type of element that was clicked.

 `edgeEventListeners: SVGDataEventListeners<Edge>` (optional)
 Event listeners for the edge SVG elements.
 Each key is an SVG element event, and the corresponding value is the callback function that handles the event.
 The callback receives the event object, the data of the edge, and the tag name of the target element.

-The listener function receives this paremeters:
+The listener functions receive this paremeters:

-- `event`: The event object represents the specific event that occurred, such as a click or mouseover event.
-You can access properties of the event object, such as event.target, to retrieve information about the event.
+- `event`: See nodeEventListeners.

 - `edge`: The edge parameter represents the data associated with the edge that triggered the event.
 It provides access to the properties and values of the specific edge that triggered the event.
 You can access attributes like edge.id, edge.source, edge.target, or any other custom properties defined for the edge.

-- `tagName`: The tagName parameter indicates the HTML tag name of the target element that triggered the event.
-This can be useful when you want to perform different actions based on the type of element that was interacted with.
+- `tagName`: See nodeEventListeners.

 `edgeLabelEventListeners: SVGDataEventListeners<Edge>` (optional)
 Event listeners for the edge label SVG text elements.
 Each key is an SVG element event, and the corresponding value is the callback function that handles the event.
 The callback receives the event object, the data of the edge, and the tag name of the target element.

+The listeners functions receive the same parameters than the edgeEventListeners props.

 `viewBoxEventListeners: SVGEventListeners` (optional)
 Event listeners for the SVG viewBox element.
 Each key is an SVG element event, and the corresponding value is the callback function that handles the event.
 The callback receives the event object and the tag name of the target element.

+The listeners functions receive `event` and `tagName` parameters (see nodeEventListeners).